NickBok/Baseball/Hitting/README.md

-# **Distance Predictor Part 1**
+# **Distance Predictor**
 Author: Declan Costello

 ## **Overview**

 Using [Pybaseball Data](https://github.com/jldbc/pybaseball) from the 2022 MLB Season, I predict how far a batted ball will travel.
 I hope to provide value to the baseball community by combining my interests of hitting and weather.
+First I eexplore given feature trends in the data set, followed my creating my own.
+After selecting XGBost as the best model, I investiage the chosen parameters to see which ones have the best return on investments, Finalling I put the pipeline together and isplay the results.
 I encourage you to view Parts 3-5 on [NBViewer](https://nbviewer.org/github/dec1costello/Baseball/tree/main/Hitting/) as [Bokeh](http://bokeh.org/) does not render on Github.

 ## **Table of Context**